7 Building Blocks of AI Agent Design, Learned from Opencode Docs

 When agents are built with different frameworks, they need a shared protocol to collaborate.
 Two standards are emerging to fill this gap.

-- A2A (Agent-to-Agent): Created by Google and donated to the Linux Foundation.
-It defines how agents discover each other, negotiate capabilities, and exchange messages
+A2A (Agent-to-Agent) was created by Google and donated to the Linux Foundation.
+It defines how agents discover each other, negotiate capabilities, and exchange messages.
+ACP (Agent Communication Protocol) was built by the BeeAI team and recently merged into the A2A effort.

 Skills: Reusable Capability Packages